JoonasKulmala/Palvelinten-Hallinta/h7/README.md

 Learn more about the [Salt Project](https://docs.saltproject.io/en/latest/topics/about_salt_project.html), how to manually perform [Installation](https://docs.saltproject.io/en/latest/topics/installation/index.html) installation on your system and guide to  [Configuring Salt](https://docs.saltproject.io/en/latest/topics/configuration/index.html).

-**NOTE**: this guide is available as a standalone repository for downloading in here: Joonas Kulmala - [Salt My Ubuntu](https://github.com/JoonasKulmala/Salt-My-Ubuntu)
+**NOTE: this guide is available as a standalone repository for downloading in here:** Joonas Kulmala - [Salt My Ubuntu](https://github.com/JoonasKulmala/Salt-My-Ubuntu)

 ## Getting started